-- 18. Except for specific competitions, participants should use the batteries or hand generators (attachment 1) provided by the Organizer. - 19.
-Registration number of the robot must be engraved or printed with permanent ink on its chassis. - 20.
+- 19. Except for specific competitions, participants should use the batteries or hand generators (attachment 1) provided by the Organizer in the International Competition. - 20.
+Registration number of the robot must be engraved or printed with permanent ink on its chassis. - 21.
 The Organizer may check robots on their specifications any time after registration.
-Units found not meeting specifications would be disqualified for the competition. - 21.
-The Organizer reserves the right to use all participating items for marketing and publicity purposes. - 22.
-Violation of the above rules would lead to immediate disqualification of the competition and its result. - 23.
+Units found not meeting specifications would be disqualified for the competition. - 22.
+The Organizer reserves the right to use all participating items for marketing and publicity purposes. - 23.
+Violation of the above rules would lead to immediate disqualification of the competition and its result. - 24.
+The organizer will set up a camera in the swimming events and will not accept complaints other than the film taken by the organizer. - 25.
+Complaints must be submitted by the teacher within 30 minutes after the end of the competition. - 26.
 The Organizer reserves the right to modify the game rules.
 Please visit our website regularly for updated games rules.